US officials announce more steps against monkeypox outbreak

 “We will continue to take aggressive action against this virus,” said Dr. Ashish Jha, White House COVID-19 response coordinator, who has also been playing a role in how the government deals with monkeypox.

 The administration said it was expanding the pool of people who are advised to get vaccinated to include those who may realize on their own that they could have been infected.
+That includes men who who have recently had sex with men at parties or in other gatherings in cities where monkeypox cases have been identified.

 Most monkeypox patients experience only fever, body aches, chills and fatigue.
 People with more serious illness may develop a rash and lesions on the face and hands that can spread to other parts of the body.